798 Naval Air Squadron: Refresher Flying Training Unit

 During 1945 the squadron had a role change and provided refresher and familiarisation training courses.
 On 6 September 798 NAS relocated to RNAS Halesworth (HMS Sparrowhawk), in Suffolk, England and here it provided Fleet Air Arm ex-prisoners of war refresher courses, with the North American Harvard aircraft, following their return home.
-In November the squadron moved again, to RNAS Hinstock (HMS Godwit), in Shropshire, England and it was here on 18 March 1946 that 798 Naval Air Squadron disbanded.
+In November the squadron moved again, to RNAS Hinstock (HMS Godwit), in Shropshire, England and also utilising RNAS Peplow (HMS Godwit II), Shropshire.
+It was here on 18 March 1946 that 798 Naval Air Squadron disbanded.

-Aircraft operated
+Aircraft flown

 The squadron operated a variety of different aircraft and versions: